mattrussi/gitlab-com-runbooks/docs/gitaly/gitaly-os-upgrade.md

 ### Executing the playbooks

-The playbooks are setup to have a single point of entry that exeutes the whole procedure in a mostly* idempotent manner.
+The playbooks are setup to have a single point of entry that executes the whole procedure in a mostly* idempotent manner.
 To run the playbooks, we employ a wrapper that can be invoked as follows from the `gitaly-os-upgrade` repository
 root: